gizdatalab/policy_tracing/README.md

 Excample Policy Document: [National REDD SA](https://www.researchgate.net/publication/236347801_South_Africa's_national_REDD_initiative_Assessing_the_potential_of_the_forestry_sector_on_climate_change_mitigation)

 # Project Goal
-The goal of the policy implementation tracing is to connect local NDCs with Policy Documents to check if the goals are realised.
+The goal of the policy implementation tracing is to help Ppolicy advisors to connect the national NDCs with policy documents to check if the goals are realised.
+We therefore build a web-application where polica analysts can upload a policy document and